Jordan-Pillai/code-snippets/README.md

-This is a code snippet creator app built with NextJS, Prisma Client and SQLite
+This is a code snippet creator app built with NextJS, Prisma Client, Tailwind and SQLite

 ## Getting Started